HellRok/Taylor/README.md

 ```

 If you also want to compile the mruby and raylib dependencies yourself there are
-docker images for that too, just run:
+Docker images for that too, just run:

 ```
 $ bundle exec rake docker:build:{mruby,raylib}